Navigate this section

 Commercial Customers

-The rate adjustment recommendations include updated time-of-use (TOU) energy rates for commercial customers.
-Summer TOU on-peak energy periods would occur from April through October from 3 p.m. to 7 p.m. every day.
-Non-summer on-peak TOU energy periods will occur November through March from 5 a.m. to 9 a.m. every day.
-These new commercial TOU periods will also be applicable to the GT rate class.
+Santee Cooper approved a new base rate increase for its commercial customer class that includes updated time-of-use (TOU) energy rates for commercial customers.
+Under the new rates, which take effect in April of 2025, summer TOU on-peak energy periods are April through October from 3 p.m. to 7 p.m. every day.
+Non-summer on-peak TOU energy periods are November through March from 5 a.m. to 9 a.m. every day.
+These new commercial TOU periods are also applicable to the GT rate class.

-Under existing rates, customers with less than 50 kW demand have the option to choose between the GA and GB rate classes.
 Under proposed rates, it will be mandatory for all commercial customers with less than 50 kW of demand to be served on the GA rate schedule.

 Small General Service